Domain DNS Lookup

 Why should I care about DNS lookup?

-DNS is a critical part of the internet.
-It's used to find websites and other online resources, so if you can't find your favourite website or if it takes forever to load (like it did for me), there's most likely something wrong with your dns resolution is probably at fault.
-You can use this tool to ensure that your domain DNS records are accurate before they expire!
+The DNS protocol is a crucial component of the internet.
+It's used to locate websites and other online resources, so if you have trouble finding your preferred website or if it loads slowly (like it did for me), your dns resolution is probably at fault.
+You can use this tool to ensure that your domain DNS records are accurate before they expire.

 How long does it take for DNS propagation?